Enhanced interrogation techniques: Destruction of videotapes

 In December 2007 it became known that the CIA had destroyed many videotapes recording the interrogation of prisoners.
 Disclosures in 2010 revealed that Jose Rodriguez Jr., head of the directorate of operations at the CIA from 2004 to 2007, ordered the tapes destroyed because he thought they would be "devastating to the CIA", and that "the heat from destroying [the videotapes] is nothing compared to what it would be if the tapes ever got into public domain."
 The New York Times reported that according to "some insiders", an inquiry into the C.I.A.'s secret detention program which analyzed these techniques, "might end with criminal charges for abusive interrogations."
 In an op-ed for The New York Times, Thomas H. Kean and Lee H. Hamilton, chair and vice chair of the 9/11 Commission, stated:

 As a legal matter, it is not up to us to examine the C.I.A.'s failure to disclose the existence of these tapes.
 That is for others.
 What we do know is that government officials decided not to inform a lawfully constituted body, created by Congress and the president, to investigate one (of) the greatest tragedies to confront this country.
 We call that obstruction.

-Responding to the so-called "torture memoranda" Scott Horton noted:
+Responding to the "torture memoranda", Scott Horton said:

 the possibility that the authors of these memoranda counseled the use of lethal and unlawful techniques, and therefore face criminal culpability themselves.
 That, after all, is the teaching of United States v.
 Altstötter, the Nuremberg case brought against German Justice Department lawyers whose memoranda crafted the basis for implementation of the infamous "Night and Fog Decree".